JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

 <code>Identity Resource</code> contains indentity information and is protected by the secure token service, these contains user and profile information, claims, roles, and other details that is related to identity.
 <code>Api Resource</code> contains data that are exposed by a (web) api and is also protected by the secure token service.

-The way this works is that when a request for a protected resource is made by the user (resource owner), instead of the client application (or client) handling the authentication, this responsibility will be delegated to a secure token service instead, in this case were using IdentityServer version 4 which is a widely used secure token service and is maintained by Microsoft.
+The way this works is that when a request for a protected resource is made by the user (resource owner), instead of the client application (or client) handling the authentication, this responsibility will be delegated to a secure token service instead, in this case were using **IdentityServer version 4** which is a widely used secure token service and is maintained by Microsoft.
 It implements the **OpenIDConnect** standard for authentication which means that it also implements the **OAuth2** standard for authorization.

 ![Using Security Token Service](https://github.com/JudeAlquiza/ContosoRetailApplication/blob/master/Research/Security/2.4.1.JPG)

+We'll start with an Angular2 client application, an ASP.NET Core Web API application, and a Security Token Service, in this case we'll be using Identity Server version 4 as stated above.
+Note that I have a sample ASP.NET Core Web Application that uses the IndentityServer APIs in my github repo [here](https://github.com/JudeAlquiza/ContosoRetailApplication/tree/master/SecureTokenService_IdentityServer/SecureTokenService_IdentityServer) that you can use.

+The way this works is that the user will have to access some resource in a web api that is secured.
+The user will access this via an Angular2 client application.

+The user will have to navigate to the client application, and will be presented a home page for example.
+When the user tries to navigate to a location in the client app where a secured resource needs to be retrieve from the web api, the web api will detect that resource needs an authenticated and authorized user, which will then redirect the request to the secure token service.

 This secure token service then redirects the client application to a login page where the user enters his/her credentials.
 These credentials will be sent to the secure token service for authentication.